 Connolly, S.L., & Alloy, L.B.
 (2018).
 Negative event recall as a vulnerability for depression: Relationship between momentary stress-reactive rumination and memory for daily life stress.
 Clinical Psychological Science, 6, 32-47.

-Mac Giollabhui, N., Olino, T.M., Nielsen, J., Abramson, L.Y., & Alloy, L.B. (in press).
+Mac Giollabhui, N., Olino, T.M., Nielsen, J., Abramson, L.Y., & Alloy, L.B.
+(2019).
 Is worse attention a risk factor for depression, a consequence of depression, or are both better accounted for by stress?: A prospective test of three hypotheses.
-Clinical Psychological Science.
+Clinical Psychological Science, 7, 93-109.

 Ng, T.H., Alloy, L.B., & Smith, D.V.
 (2019).
 Meta-analysis of reward processing in major depressive disorder reveals distinct abnormalities within the reward circuit.
 Translational Psychiatry, 9: 293. https://doi.org/10.1038/s41398-019-0644-x